Hazza3100/Twitch-account-creator/README.md

 ・ 70 stars for bio ✅

-・ 75 stars for email verify
+・ 75 stars for email verify [Will add soon]

 ・ 80 stars for pfp